-The total cash balance decreased to £9,606k from £12,688k primarily due to an increase in cash disbursements required for project implementation and reflected in the decline in 'Sums held on behalf of project sponsors' to £5,683k (2021: £8,136k).
+The total cash balance decreased to £7,024k from £9,606k due to both an increase in cash disbursements required for project implementation reflected in the decline in 'Sums held on behalf of project sponsors' to £3,880k (2022: £5,683k) and also the £1m exceptional one-off payment made to the UK Pension Scheme.

-The UK Defined Benefit Pension Scheme deficit drives the total accumulated deficit for CABI of £57,595k in the statement of financial position (2021: £83,530k).
+The UK Defined Benefit Pension Scheme deficit drives the total accumulated deficit for CABI of £61,180k in the statement of financial position (2022: £57,595k).
 However, despite the deficit, the CABI Board remains strongly of the view that CABI is a going concern for the following reasons:

 - the deficit is driven solely by the UK Defined Benefit Pension Scheme, which is a long-term liability subject to actuarial estimates.
-As previously described, actions have been taken to mitigate the pension risk. - CABI has the backing and support of its 49 Member Countries as evidenced by the significant increase in membership fees and the FCDO lump sum(s) commitment to funding of the Defined Benefit Pension Scheme of £12m. - As a product of those additional Member Country undertakings, in the past three years 2020-22, a total of £19m was paid into the Scheme (this compares with £4.6m in the previous three years 2017-19). - the publishing products (databases and books) continue to be strong generators of cash and the project pipeline, and the donor funding that supports it, remains solid.
+As previously described, actions have been taken to mitigate the pension risk. - CABI has the backing and support of its 48 Member Countries as evidenced by the significant increase in membership fees and the FCDO lump sum(s) commitment to funding of the Defined Benefit Pension Scheme of £12m. - as a product of those additional Member Country undertakings and the growth in CABI's Deficit Recovery Contributions there has been a significant increase in funding to the Scheme since 2019. - the publishing products (databases and books) continue to be strong generators of cash and the project pipeline, and the donor funding that supports it, remains solid.
 Multi-year contracts are agreed with a number of major donors which provide some security of funding - the underlying operating performance and the overall cash position remain positive